JustinStitt/colorFill/README.md

 You can have as many colors(>= 2) as you want, however gameplay will vary with different amounts of colors.

+--new update: You can now scale the size of the grid. (longer --and more tedious-- games will ensue)

 **THRILLING GAMEPLAY**

 ![](colorFillGIF.gif)